 If you are not part of a group/club, we recommend contacting your nearest RunTogether group or an England Athletics affiliated club, where a qualified coach/leader might be available to support you with this element of the course.

 Virtual Classroom session

 This session allows the learner to reflect on the content covered in the four online modules, and share and discuss the feedback they have received on their leading practice, in a safe and supportive learning environment, with an experienced Leadership in Running Fitness tutor.

 If you hold the LiRF qualification and are interested in attending a CiRF course you could consider our LiRF to CiRF 2 hour online workshop.
-For more information and a taster of the coaching skills you will learn, click here to find out more about our LiRF to CiRF workshops.
+For more information and a taster of the coaching skills you will learn, visit our LiRF to CiRF workshops page.

 £190 (£160 for affiliated clubs / registered members).